-(setgid = 46.; not in assembler) (group ID in r0) sys setgid setgid(gid)
+(setgid = 46.) (group ID in r0) sys setgid

+setgid(gid)

 The group ID of the current process is set to the argument.
 Both the effective and the real group ID are set.
 This call is only permitted to the super-user or if the argument is the real group ID.